SunZia

 Manufacturing

 As part of a broader wave of U.S. wind development, the SunZia Wind Project contributed to a $40 million investment across two of Vestas’ Colorado facilities.
-The Brighton Nacelle factory grew from 150 to 550 employees and the Windsor Blade factory expanded from 250 to 1,200, enabled by domestic production of the V163‑4.5 MW turbine.
+The Brighton Nacelle factory grew from 150 to 550 employees, and the Windsor Blade factory expanded from 250 to 1,200, enabled by domestic production of the V163‑4.5 MW turbine.

-This project is about more than locally produced energy, it’s about the people who build it.
+This project is about more than locally produced energy, it’s about the people who built it.
 From factory floor workers and engineers to assembly leads, the stories of our local workforce are central to this success.

 Project Execution